-Discovering that someone may have died in the home you now own can be an unsettling revelation — not to mention spooky.
-What’s even more shocking is that under most circumstances, sellers are not legally obligated to disclose this information unless specifically asked.
+Discovering that someone may have died in the home you now own can be an unsettling revelation—not to mention spooky.
+Even more shocking is that under most circumstances, sellers are not legally obligated to disclose this information unless specifically asked.
 This leaves potential homeowners like you in a peculiar situation, with the burden of uncovering the truth resting squarely on their shoulders.

-However, with a little bit of detective work, you can uncover the secrets of your abode’s history.
+However, with some detective work, you can uncover the secrets of your abode’s history.
 Learn all the ways you can find out if someone died in your home.

 Research the History of Your Home